Richievdheij/interactive-comments-section-main/README.md

 # Frontend Mentor - Interactive comments section solution

+## Versions/Releases
+- [v.0.1.0] First version is a frontend remake with small updated adjustments (v0.1.0), there are no scripts.

 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents